ME-ICA/tedana/docs/approach.rst

 or non-BOLD.
 This is performed in a series of steps, including:

-* Principal components analysis
+* Principal component analysis
-* Independent components analysis
+* Independent component analysis
 * Component classification

 .. image:: /_static/tedana-workflow.png